-The Officer adjusts Line 14 to include the capital expenditures which have crystalized (the deck, stairs and purchase of the door), and then divided the total expense by the capital expenditures' life expectancy to arrive at an annual write-off for the Statement's calculations.
-Line 14 is adjusted to \$799.76.
+The Officer adjusts Line 14 to include the capital expenditures which have crystalized (the deck, heat pump, stove and electrical panels that have since been replaced), and then divided the total expense by the capital expenditures' life expectancy to arrive at an annual write-off for the Statement's calculations.
+Line 14 is adjusted to \$2,734.98.
 The calculations are as follows: